PERSONAL LOAN

 Since personal loan agreements differ among lenders, your contract may include more information than these key components.
 For example, if you're taking out a secured personal loan, the agreement will list the collateral you're using to guarantee the loan and explain what could happen to the asset if you default.

-Personal Loan Fees
+Personal Loan Agreement Fees

 In addition to standard terms and conditions, the loan agreement will outline required and optional fees you may have to pay.

 A prepayment penalty is an optional fee that some lenders impose if you pay off part or all of your loan before the term ends.
-Fees for early repayment are usually 2-5% of the original loan amount.

 Although it may seem counterintuitive to be penalized for paying back your loan ahead of schedule, it makes sense from the lender's perspective.